How to Replace Cartridge Sink Faucets

 Cartridge faucets generally use an up/down motion to regulate water flow and control temperature with a left/right motion.
 If you have a two-handle faucet with handles that turn 90 degrees, you have either a cartridge or compression faucet.

 Leaks in cartridge faucets are usually caused by worn-out cartridges or worn rubber O-ring seals.
 These problems are easily fixed using repair kits that include both replacement cartridges and O-rings.
 This guide will teach you to replace the cartridge in your sink using a few simple tools.
+Ready to find the supplies you need in your local store?
+Use The Home Depot app to locate products and check inventory.
+We'll take you to the exact aisle and bay.

 Note: This guide will help you fix cartridge faucets only.